jwheelo1/ECEN4763Assignment9/Assignment9.md

 ## Assignment Description

-In this assignment you will implement 2 compression algorithms.
-You will implement the LZSS and RLE algorithms.
+In this assignment you will implement another compression algorithm, LZSS.
 Please follow the guidelines located in each README.md.

 ## Goal